landlab/landlab/docs/install.rst

 We here assume that you have read :ref:`the previous section <python-install>` and you have now installed a Python front-end  on your computer (which should have also installed a Python distribution) and that your default Python path is set correctly (more on Python path :ref:`here <correcting_python_version>`).

-Quick Install Instructions (For Experienced Python Users)
+Quick Landlab Install Instructions (For Experienced Python Users)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you are new to Python, you probably should see instructions :ref:`here for Anaconda users <landlab-install_with_anaconda>` and :ref:`here for Canopy users <landlab-install_with_canopy>`.
 Otherwise, if you don't like details, continue!